ccmxy/AirBnb-Android/readme.md

 # AirBnb Api for Android
-A mobile front end for grism which makes use of users' GPS or network to find their location and sort listings by city or state.
+An Android front end for https://github.com/ccmxy/AirBnb-Api-NodeJS which makes use of users' GPS or network to find their location and sort listings by city or state.

 ### Screenshots